-Service Type: Other Service Service Name: Family/Caregiver Training and Support

-Licensed Professional Counselor

-The individual who provides training and counseling services must be licensed as one of the following: • Be a licensed social worker in Pennsylvania (Title 49 Pa.
-Code Chapter 47) or be a licensed master's level social worker in the state where the service is provided.

-• Be a licensed psychologist in Pennsylvania (Title 49 Pa.
-Code Chapter 41) or be a licensed psychologist in the state where the service is provided.

-• Be a licensed professional counselor in Pennsylvania (49 Pa.
-Code Chapter 49) or be a licensed master's level counselor in the state where the service is provided.

-• Be a licensed marriage and family therapist in Pennsylvania (49 Pa.
+Service Name: Family/Caregiver Training and Support rider Category: di vidual ov rider Type: ce ensed Professional Counselor ov rider Qualifications License (specify): The individual who provides training and counseling services must be licensed as one of the following: • Be a licensed social worker in Pennsylvania (Title 49 Pa.
+Code Chapter 47) or be a licensed master's level social worker in the state where the service is provided. • Be a licensed psychologist in Pennsylvania (Title 49 Pa.
+Code Chapter 41) or be a licensed psychologist in the state where the service is provided. • Be a licensed professional counselor in Pennsylvania (49 Pa.
+Code Chapter 49) or be a licensed master's level counselor in the state where the service is provided. • Be a licensed marriage and family therapist in Pennsylvania (49 Pa.
 Code Chapter 48) or be a licensed master's level marriage and family therapist in the state where the service is provided.
+Certificate (specify):

+${\bf Other\ Standard\ } (\textit{specify}):$